13.1 POJA-L2982+4584+4588+4590+4603+4316

 Description:

 (A): Scheme muscular artery (dorsal pedis artery).
 (1) Intima.
-(2) Tunica media with smooth muscle cells (SMCs).
+(2) Tunica media with smooth muscle cells (SMC).
 (3) Tunica adventitia.

-(B): Orcein staining for elastic fibers of a muscular artery (mesentery).
+(B): Orcein staining for elastic fibres of a muscular artery (mesentery).
 (1) Lumen lined by endothelial cells.
-(2) IEL, internal elastic lamina.
+(2) IEL, dense stained internal elastic lamina.
 (3) Tunica media with smooth muscle cells.
-(4) Adventitia with coarse elastic fibers.
+(4) Adventitia with coarse dense stained elastic fibres.

 (C): Azan staining of artery and vein, subcutis.
 (1) Muscular artery.
 (2) Vein.
 (3) Lymph vessel.

-(D): Orcein staining for elastic fibers of a muscular artery and a vein (mesentery).
-(1) IEL of the muscular artery.
+(D): Orcein staining for elastic fibres of a muscular artery and a vein (mesentery).
+(1) dense stained IEL of the muscular artery.
 (2) Tunica media with smooth muscle cells.
-Followed by packed shorter elastic fibers (3) at the transition of tunica media to tunica adventitia.
+Followed by packed shorter elastic fibres (3) at the transition of tunica media to tunica adventitia.
 (4) Tunica adventitia.
 (5) Vein.
 Vasa vasorum are present in the adventitia.
-The wall of the vein contains brown spots of elastic fibers.
+The wall of the vein contains brown spots/lines of elastic fibres.

-(E): Orcein-hematoxylin staining of the muscular cubital artery with a fold (elbow region).
-(1) Intima with dark-brown stained internal elastic membrane (IEL).
+(E): Orcein-haematoxylin staining of the muscular cubital artery with a fold (elbow region).
+(1) Intima with dark-brown reddish stained internal elastic membrane (IEL).
 (2) Media.
-(3) Adventitia with fine elastic fibers.
+(3) Adventitia with fine elastic fibres.
 At (4) invagination of the vessel with a continuity of the IEL.

-(F): Azan stain with orcein, elastica, Mallory, bronchial artery, muscular artery, branching (infant).
+(F): Elastica stain, Mallory, branching bronchial, muscular artery (infant).
 The larger artery branches into a small arteriole.
 Note abrupt ending of internal and external elastic membranes at the branching point (arrow).
 In lumen of the artery desquamated endothelial cells and erythrocytes.

-Keywords/Mesh: vascularization, blood vessel, muscular artery, hybrid artery, vasa vasorum, smooth muscles, elastic fibers, endothelium, histology, POJA collection
+Keywords/Mesh: cardiovascular system, vascularisation, blood vessel, muscular artery, hybrid artery, vasa vasorum, smooth muscle, elastic fibre, endothelium, histology, POJA collection

 Title: Muscular arteries (human)